Fornax96/PixelDrain_Client_Old/README.md

 PixelDrain
 ========

+### This application was my very first Java project ever, it has very buggy and inefficient code.
+### A newer version of the client already exists but is not open sourced yet

 Application for taking screenshots and other files and uploading them to a web server for sharing.
 You can download the latest version from GitHub: [DOWNLOAD][2].
 To install extract the zip archive to some directory and run PixelDrain.jar